Introduction to Deadlock in Java

 Following are the guidelines that help in avoiding deadlock situations.

 Nested locks are one of the common reasons for causing deadlocks.
-In order to avoid deadlock, do not lock another resource if it already holds one.
+Do not lock another resource if it already holds one to avoid Deadlock.
 If the user works with only 1 object, it is impossible to cause a deadlock.

 3. Avoid waiting indefinitely